ucl-casa-ce/Open-Gauges/Contributed/Linear Stepper Gauge/readme.md

 *

 ## Wiring

-You must wire the components correctly for the calibration and main sketches to work.

 * **Stepper Driver:**
     * `IN1`, `IN2`, `IN3`, `IN4` on the ULN2003 board connect to four digital pins on the Arduino (check the code for exact pins).